Home - Book Preview

 “Why do you say that?” she asked.
 “That you’re a jerk?”

-“When we were younger we used to spend hours in the woods behind the house exploring together.
+“When we were younger, we spent hours exploring together in the woods behind the house.
 We used to spend almost as much time trying to figure out some way to pull pranks on Mom or Dad.

-“In the winter we’d spend hours having snowball fights or sledding together; there weren’t many other kids who grew up near us, so we were always with one another.
+“In the winter, we’d spend hours having snowball fights or sledding together.
+There weren’t many other kids who grew up near us, so we were always with one another.
 I stopped doing all of that this past year.
 I abandoned you.
-The ten minutes we’ve been sitting here together might be the longest we’ve voluntarily spent together in all of that time.”
+The ten minutes we’ve been sitting here together might be the longest we’ve voluntarily spent together all that time.”

 “I HATE YOU!” she screamed at him while tears rolled down her face.

-“You get a job, go off to another school, make new friends and leave me alone?
+“You get a job, go to another school, make new friends, and leave me alone?
 You left me behind like some day-old newspaper you’d already read!
 I was drowning in your wake!
 I was lost!”

 Jeff had never seen Kara so mad.

 “You totally changed!
-You stopped being the shy brother I could talk to and into a confident boy who didn’t seem to need me anymore! *What did I do, Jeff?
+You stopped being the shy brother I could talk to and became a confident boy who didn’t seem to need me anymore!
+What did I do, Jeff?
 Huh?
 TELL ME!
-WHAT DID I DO?” *
+WHAT DID I DO?”

 Kara buried her face in her hands and began sobbing, the sound audible over the crash of the nearby waves.
-Jeff tried to give her a hug, not quite knowing what else to do.
+Jeff tried to hug her, not quite knowing what else to do.
 Kara twisted out of his grasp and began hitting him in the chest over and over.

-His sister may have been the quiet artistic type, but she inherited enough of their father’s strong build for the punches to hurt.
-The venom she loosed on him stung more than the blows that rained down.
+His sister may have been the quiet, artistic type, but she inherited enough of their father’s muscular build for the punches to hurt.
+The venom she loosed on him stung more than the blows rained down.

-Jeff reached past the flailing arms and pulled his little sister into the hug he’d tried to give her earlier; he pulled her close enough that she had to stop hitting him.
-Kara continued to sob and pulled her arms to her own chest as he drew her to his.
+Jeff reached past the flailing arms and pulled his little sister into the hug he’d tried to give her earlier.
+He pulled her close enough that she had to stop hitting him.
+Kara continued to sob and pulled her arms to her chest as he drew her to his.

 “You did nothing, Kara,” he assured her.
 “It was all my fault.”
-Kara cried louder.
-He began whispering, “I’m sorry,” over and over.
+Kara cried louder, and he began whispering, “I’m sorry,” over and over.

 Jeff held his little sister for some time.